AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 Example 1 depicts the condition of a severe failure while Example 2 and 3 depict a situation where the request has been accepted and processed properly but the result **MAY NOT** be what expected by the client.
 It's up to the client to evaluate the severity of the error and decide whether to proceed or not.

-Using proper error codes pools may properly inform miners of the condition of their requests.
+Use proper error codes so that pools may inform miners about the condition of their requests.
 Error codes **MUST** honor this scheme:

 - Error codes 2xx : request accepted and processed but some additional info in the `error` member may give hint
 - Error codes 3xx : server could not process the request due to a lack of authorization by the client